Why do I need to use protein to lose weight? Isn’t weight loss just about calories?

 Knowing the huge advantage protein gives you when you’re trying to lose weight is a great start (and much further than most people ever get).
 But obviously you’re going to need more specific info if you want to move forward.

-I hope this has answered all the questions you had about how to use protein to lose weight.
-To take advantage of its proven weight loss benefits, make protein-rich foods a regular part of your diet.
+I hope this has answered all the questions you had about how to use protein to lose weight, and how to work other foods in as well.
+To take advantage of their proven weight loss benefits, make veggies and protein-rich foods a regular part of your diet.
 Add in protein shakes as well to make things more simple.

 Good luck, and be sure to pin this in case you need a reminder on how to calculate how much protein you should be getting everyday! 🙂